Is Star Wars: The Card Game fun to play?

 The Empire wins if the Death Star dial reaches 12, with this dial increasing by one on each dark side turn, effectively putting a timer on the game.
 It may also be increased by winning the Force struggle, destroying light side objectives, and via card effects.
 The Rebels win by destroying three dark side objectives before the Empire wins.

-How to Play Star Wars: The Card Game Videos and Reviews
+How to Play Star Wars: The Card Game and Review Videos

 2013 Golden Geek Best Card Game Nominee 2013 Golden Geek Best 2-Player Board Game Nominee